-Since nearly all of our ebooks are in PDF format, you should be able to read the texts on personal devices which support PDF.
-You can download and use Adobe Digital Editions to transfer PDF files from your computer to most ebook readers except for the Kindle.
-Adobe Digital Editions can also be used for "checking out" titles from the EBSCO Ebook collections (see listings above).
+Since nearly all of our eBooks are in PDF format, you should be able to read the texts on personal devices which support PDF.
+You can download and use Adobe Digital Editions to transfer PDF files from your computer to most eBook readers except for the Kindle.
+Adobe Digital Editions can also be used for "checking out" titles from the EBSCO eBook collections.

 Although the Kindle is not compatible with Adobe Digital Editions, it is now possible to use Send to Kindle to email PDF files to your Kindle reader.
 The process is reasonably straightforward.